by Bryan Meniado

 While there are many good reasons to be proud of being Filipino, there remain deplorable realities happening in our society.
-Poverty, violence and politics, among others, continue to taint our nation and identity.
+Poverty, violence, and politics, among others, continue to taint our nation and identity.
 Many have grown tired of the failed promises of elected officials saying they will make the country great.
 Some of us have even already given up, saying “wala nang pag-asa ang Pilipinas” with heavy sighs and downcast fists.
 We blame corruption, we blame our kababayans for their lack of discipline.

 But as hopeless as it may seem, losing hope is not an option.
 We should never stop looking for a way out of this national impasse.

 This is what Walden Bello’s The Anti-Development State: The Political Economy of Permanent Crisis in the Philippines is about.
 In this book published in 2004, he uses his expertise in Sociology and Public Administration, as well as his experiences as a former member of the House of Representatives, to explain the political and economic landscape of the country.
-Together with his colleagues, Herbert Docena, Marissa de Guzman and Marylou Malig, they seek to find the root causes of the problems and propose a way out of the so-called permanent crisis we are in.
+Together with his colleagues, Herbert Docena, Marissa de Guzman, and Marylou Malig, they seek to find the root causes of the problems and propose a way out of the so-called permanent crisis we are in.

 It’s a promising read, and is most recommended to those who have lost faith in change.
 Here are three reasons that should urge you to pick up a copy.

-This book is a well-researched trip down history lane.
+A well-researched trip down history lane

 Through chapters, Bello tours the reader from the momentous point of EDSA Revolution in 1986 to the administrations that came after.
-He discusses the promises, priorities and policies, and scrutinizes the things each of the administration did right and probes into the things they did wrong.
+He discusses the promises, priorities, and policies, and scrutinizes the things each of the administration did right and probes into the things they did wrong.
 He backtracks to the past years and mistakes, and explain how and why we have arrived at our present situation and troubles.

 Also, the book touches on the painful history of the agrarian reform program, the unsustainable development that caused environmental degradation and the adverse effects of neoliberal policies and privatization during the 1997 Asian Financial Crisis.

-This book seeks answers to why Filipinos are ‘poor.’
+Seeking answers to why Filipinos are ‘poor’

 One of the most pressing concerns of our society is social inequality, or the lopsided distribution of wealth and power.
 The gap between the rich and the poor is glaring, as manifested by the gated communities and the informal settlements in the city.
 This stark contrast is also evident in the provinces, as portrayed by the medieval haciendero–magsasaka relationship.